 Merino wool is known to be the favorite material of many outdoor enthusiasts.
 It's the perfect fabric for varying outdoor conditions when you need to stay warm in a cold climate or stay cool in a warm climate.
 The wool also absorbs moisture without feeling wet or cold.

-Wool outperforms any other fabrics when it comes to moisture-wicking, warmth and odor-fighting capabilities.
+Wool outperforms any other fabrics when it comes to moisture-wicking, warmth, anti tickle, and odor-fighting capabilities.
 Merino wool is known for its quality, softness, and ability to regulate body temperature even during high-intensity activity.
 Wool fibers have scales that are removed to make the fiber soft and comfortable using a unique process that is chlorine-free.

 When buying wool, you should look for standards and certifications that ensure the fair treatment of animals and the respect of the environment, such as the Responsible Wool Standard and ZQ Merino Standard.
-There is also clothing made from recycled wool which means using pre- or post-consumer wool waste to make a new outdoor garment.
+There is also clothing made from a recycled woolwhich means using pre- or post-consumer wool waste to make a new outdoor garment.